 Are your planks looking a little crooked or cluttered?
 While you may be able to cut a bit of solid hardwood flooring to even things out or surreptitiously cover the strange area with a rug, this is a problem that’s far better dealt with preventatively.

 “Racking,” as the planning and layout process is called in professional flooring spheres, helps to ensure that everything looks nice when fully installed.
-In short, it involved laying down your vinyl plank flooring or the like in full before nailing, fastening, or gluing it.
+In short, it involves laying down your vinyl plank flooring or the like in full before nailing, fastening, or gluing it.
 This allows you a good look at the final picture before you commit to it.

+When you’re looking to install your own flooring, you want to ensure you’re choosing high-quality products.
+This way, you’ll get the best results and know your floor will last for many years.
 Our online stock is chock-full of top-quality brands of hardwood flooring and more that are perfect for the experienced DIYer and the novice alike.
 Find the flooring that’s right for you today!